-- I. It is the policy of Pennsylvania Health and Wellness® (PHW) that ON sheath decompression surgery is medically necessary for treatment of the following indications: - A. Papilledema accompanying idiopathic intracranial hypertension (IIH) for either of the following: - 1.
+- I. It is the policy of Pennsylvania Health and Wellness[®] (PHW) that ON sheath decompression surgery is medically necessary for treatment of the following indications: - A. Papilledema accompanying idiopathic intracranial hypertension (IIH) for either of the following: - 1.
 Visual function that is severely impaired or continues to deteriorate, despite aggressive medical management (e.g., Diamox [acetazolamide], furosemide, and corticosteroids); or - 2.
 Incapacitating headaches; - B. Traumatic optic neuropathy (TON) with radiologic evidence of any of the following: - 1.
 Optic canal fracture with impingement of the ON by a fracture fragment; - 2.
 Intraneural edema; - 3.
 Sheath hematoma; - C. Facial fibrous dysplasia, and either of the following: - 1.
-Cystic degenerations and optic canal narrowing: - a.
-If intent is prophylactic, risk of ON damage is clearly explained; - 2.
+Cystic degenerations and optic canal narrowing if intent is prophylactic, risk of ON damage is clearly explained; - 2.
 Vision loss. - II.
-It is the policy of PHW that ON sheath decompression surgery is investigational for the treatment of non-arteritic anterior ischemic optic neuropathy (NAION).
+It is the policy of PHW that there is insufficient evidence in the published peer-reviewed literature to support the use of ON sheath decompression surgery for the treatment of nonarteritic anterior ischemic optic neuropathy (NAION).